1.1 Personal data controller

 2.10 This personal data is then processed by the controller for the purpose of:

-b. protecting servers from attacks and user accounts from misuse by third parties or misuse by certain users, informing you about planned downtimes and technical maintenance of software and hardware, which is a legitimate interest of the controller and you within the meaning of Article 6(1)(f) GDPR;
+b. protecting servers from attacks and user accounts from misuse by third parties or misuse by certain users, informing you about planned downtime and technical maintenance of software and hardware, which is a legitimate interest of the controller and you within the meaning of Article 6(1)(f) GDPR;

-c. prevent damage caused by loss, degradation or corruption of data by regularly backing up the website, in the context of the performance of the contract and the legitimate interest in the proper provision of services;
+c. prevent damage caused by loss, degradation or corruption of data by regularly backing up the Website, in the context of the performance of the contract and the legitimate interest in the proper provision of services;

 d. so that the controller can, within the framework of its legitimate interest, inform you of what improvements and innovations it plans to make, so that you always have an up-to-date and accurate overview, within the meaning of recital 47 of the GDPR.

 2.11 Other personal data pursuant to this article are processed by the controller for the duration of the digital content and license agreement, i.e. for the duration of the user account.
 The email address is kept by the controller both for the time necessary to send you newsletters and for legitimate interest, whereby the controller may contact you with an offer of its services for 12 months after the termination of the user account.
 The controller may retain the personal data collected for a maximum of 15 years after termination in case of any dispute relating to the relationship between the controller and you arising from a digital content agreement, license agreement or other contract.
 In addition, the controller may retain documents containing your personal data for archiving purposes, in particular tax documents containing your personal data may be retained by the controller for 10 years from the end of the relevant tax year.
 After this period, the controller will destroy your personal data, unless it is entitled to process these data on the basis of another legal title.